 However, scientific findings suggest that at the end of the last ice age, lakes collecting meltwater purged a sufficient amount of freshwater into the North Atlantic to halt the stream.
 Known as the “Younger Dryas” era and lasting for around 1200 years some 12,000 years ago, the events did not plunge Europe into another ice age.
 Nonetheless, it is also believed that the “Little Ice Age, which dropped the temperature sufficiently to freeze the River Thames in London, may have been as a result of deceleration of the Gulf Stream.

 A recent study of ocean circulation in the North Atlantic by the Southampton Oceanography Centre has showed a reduction of the stream by 30%.
 This alone could be a drop sufficient to cool the United Kingdom by 1°C and Scandinavia by 2°C. However, this decrease in temperature has not yet occurred and scientists speculate that this may be due to the counteracting effect of global warming.

 Even though research on global cooling is still in its infancy compared to that of global warming, it is estimated that the stream may halt in as little as 20 years and not recover for many hundreds of years.
+Conclusion

-Although sceptics argue that the recent dramatic climate change is part of a series of natural cycles, from the evidence presented, it is undeniable that the Earth is experiencing unprecedented rises in its temperature.
+Although skeptics argue that the recent dramatic climate change is part of a series of natural cycles, from the evidence presented, it is undeniable that the Earth is experiencing unprecedented rises in its temperature.